New Westminster is a progressive city of 71,000 in the heart of the Metro Vancouver region.

 The Intelligent City strategy operationalizes New Westminster’s vision for building the most livable and technologically advanced city in Canada.
-The plan includes a framework for leveraging technology and external partnerships to meet three key goal areas: 1) increasing citizen engagement using digital services; 2) improving the city’s operational effectiveness; and 3) building intelligent infrastructure that enables a safe and secure community.
+The plan includes a framework for leveraging technology and external partnerships and acting as a testbed for new innovations.

 The City of New Westminster is committed to driving continuous innovation in its delivery of programs, projects, and processes.
 Successful proponents may be invited to pilot their solution within the city’s infrastructure and asset portfolio.
-Proposals should directly relate to the above stated priorities and areas of need.
-Please note: the City does not require an engagement platform.
+Proposals should directly relate to an identified priority or need.

 Engaging the City of New Westminster could lead to one of the following scenarios:

 A proponent conducting a demonstration of its solution